 Just like the plastic in your Toro fuel filter can break down, the plastic in your fuel pump can also begin to deteriorate due to fuel.
 Most fuel pumps used in snowblowers are plastic.

-The gas sits in them for a number of years an they begin to rot from the inside out.
+When gas sits in a fuel pump for a number of years it will begin to rot from the inside out.
 The diaphragm will leak and the seams of the pump can begin leaking just like the seams in the fuel tank.

 As you use your Toro snowblower, gas sloshes in the fuel tank.
 If the seal in the cap isn’t sealing well, the gas that splashes up to the cap can leak out of the cap area.

 You may not see a wet spot around the fuel cap if it’s been a while since you last ran your snowblower.
 This is because gas will evaporate.

 If you continually smell the gas but never find the source, there’s a good chance it could be your fuel cap.
 The gas evaporates around the leaking area before you get to see it leaking.

 A good thing to do to identify a bad cap is to shake your snowblower to get the fuel to splash around the cap area to see if you develop a wet spot around the cap.
 If you do see fuel around the cap you will want to replace it with a new gas cap.